raffi-minassian/couchdb-dump/README.md

     verbose = false

 ## Why Another CouchDB Dump Command?
-I wrote this because I couldn't find a cli dump tool for CouchDB that used streams and allowed me to pipe output easily.
-If you know of one, I'd still like to take a look at it so please [let me know on twitter](https://twitter.com/RaffiMinassian).
+I wrote this because I couldn't find a cli dump tool for CouchDB that allowed me to pipe output directly.
+Since then I also found these other excellent options which you should definitely check out as well:

-If you don't need the streams and/or pipes, you should definitely check out these other excellent options:

 - [danielebailo/couchdb-dump](https://github.com/danielebailo/couchdb-dump)
 - [pouchdb-dump-cli](https://www.npmjs.com/package/pouchdb-dump-cli)
 - [pouchdb-load](https://www.npmjs.com/package/pouchdb-load)

-## Warning!
-Major Feature Missing!!
+## Testing

-I had to get this going quick and dirty at the moment so currently authentication is not supported.
-Unless your CouchDB is in *Admin Party* mode, this tool isnt going to help you. :(
+I had to get this going quick and dirty at the moment so there are no automated tests in place yet.

-I also dont have tests in place.
-Will be working on both of these things over the next few weeks.

 ## Contributing